clearga/project-two/planning.md

 * [ ] Make an AJAX call to a `PUT` route on your server that updates individual data items.
 * [ ] Create the `PUT` route on your server that updates individual items in the database.

-## Submission

-You must submit all of your planning deliverables in-person to your instructor, *and* get approved, by **Monday, July 22nd at 3:00pm**.
-Please create physical (or electronic) documents for each deliverable, and upload them to the <a href="https://trello.com" target="_blank">Trello</a> board you create for your project.
-For any items done on paper, please take a photo to upload to Trello.